 Quality Control Analyst

 The primary role of this position is to provide operational support for the Quality Control (QC) cGMP functions, both for laboratory and manufacturing operations.
-Role will focus on support activities, such as sampling, material inspection, and general laboratory support.
+Role will focus on support activities, such as sampling, material inspection, and general laboratory testing/support.

 Projects and duties will be completed in compliance with applicable cGMP, FDA, and all other regulatory agencies’ standards.